 Farmers selling whole or cut up poultry (no other ingredients added) from their own flock are not required to be licensed per MN licensing statute 28A.
 However, certain local governments may require licensing to sell products at a farmers' market so it is important to contact them as well.
 These producers must register as an on-farm exempt producer with MDA.
 There is no fee associated with this registration.
-The one page Poultry Slaughter and Sales Direct to Consumers Exemption form can be obtained at:
+The one page form can be obtained online.

+Poultry Slaughter and Sales Direct to Consumers Exemption form